-Proper arrangements Arrangements of the Police and Crime Commissioner for Northumbria Audit Assurance obtained?
-Acting in the public interest, through demonstrating and applying the principles and values of sound governance There is a Governance Framework available on the website, which is applicable to both the Police and Crime Commissioner and Chief Constable.
+Proper arrangements Arrangements for the Chief Constable for Northumbria Audit Assurance obtained?
+Acting in the public interest, through demonstrating and applying the principles and values of sound governance There is a Governance Framework available on the website, which applicable to both the Chief Constable and the Police and Crime Commissioner (PCC).
 There is a Police and Crime Plan in place for the period 2013 to 2018.
 The purpose, vision, values, priorities and strategic objectives of the PCC are developed in consultation with the Chief Constable.
 In turn, the Chief Constable draws the Policing Plan, for which he is responsible, from the Police and Crime Plan.
 Performance is monitored through a robust framework based around the Chief Constable's Delivery Plan.
 The PCC attends the Force's Strategic Management Board to scrutinise progress.
-In addition, Joint Business Meetings that are held every 2 weeks The Police and Crime Panel (hosted by Gateshead Council and independent of both the PCC and Chief Constable) hold the PCC to account.
-The PCC and Chief Constable's management team have been in post for a number of years.
+In addition, Joint Fortnightly Business Meetings manage progress on specific issues.
+The Police and Crime Panel (hosted by Gateshead Council and independent of both the PCC and Chief Constable) hold the PCC to account.
+The Chief Constable and PCC's management team have been in post for a number of years.
 There is a Joint Independent Audit Committee (JIAC) in place which meets four times per year.
-Standing items on the agenda include Strategic Risk Management along with progress reports by both Internal and External Audit.
+Standing items on the agenda include the JIAC reviewing Strategic Risk via the risk register along with progress reports by both Internal and External Audit.
 Yes Understanding and using appropriate and reliable financial and performance information (including, where relevant, information from regulatory/monitoring bodies) to support informed decision making and performance management.
-There is regular reporting to the PCC and Chief Constable of both performance and financial information.
+There is regular reporting to the Chief Constable and PCC of both performance and financial information.
 The latest Medium Term Financial Strategy (MTFS) covers the four year period of 2016/17 to 2019/20 and is subject to an annual update and linked to the Police and Crime Plan.
-This was approved by the PCC on 2 February 2016.
-Yes Reliable and timely financial reporting that supports the delivery of strategic priorities.
+This was approved by the PCC on 11 February 2016.
+Yes

+Proper arrangements Arrangements for the Chief Constable for Northumbria Audit Assurance obtained?
+Reliable and timely financial reporting that supports the delivery of strategic priorities.
 There is a Police and Crime Plan in place for the period 2013 to 2018.
-There is regular reporting to the PCC and Chief Constable of both performance and financial information.
+There is regular reporting to the Chief Constable and PCC of both performance and financial information.
 The latest Medium Term Financial Strategy (MTFS) covers the four year period of 2016/17 to 2019/20 and is subject to an annual update and linked to the Police and Crime Plan.
-This was approved by the PCC on 2 February 2016.
-Yes

-Proper arrangements Arrangements of the Police and Crime Commissioner for Northumbria Audit Assurance obtained?
-Managing risks effectively and maintaining a sound system of internal control.
+This was approved by the PCC on 11 February 2016.
+Yes Managing risks effectively and maintaining a sound system of internal control.
 Risk register and risk management arrangements in place.
 Risks reported to JIAC and regular reporting by Internal Audit.
-Yes Annual governance statement prepared, reviewed and approved.
+Annual governance statement prepared, reviewed and approved.
+Yes